iPhone 17 Pro Ran a 400B LLM. Here's How.

 The Flash-MoE demo is a waypoint, not a destination.
 Here's the trajectory to watch:

-Near-term (2026-2027): Apple ships increasingly capable on-device models through iOS updates.
+Near-term (2026-2027): Apple Intelligence evolves from today's 3B on-device models toward larger, more capable architectures.
 Siri gets smarter without sending more data to the cloud.
 Third-party apps gain access to on-device inference APIs.
 Small MoE models (7B-14B) run at 10-20 t/s on flagship phones.

 Medium-term (2027-2028): iPhones ship with 16-24GB of RAM.
 On-device models handle most routine AI tasks at usable speeds.
 Cloud AI becomes the fallback for complex reasoning, not the default.
 The privacy argument becomes a marketing differentiator.